JeremiahHerring/senior-capstone/README.md

 ## **Introduction**

-If you're a user who wants to access the application, simply go to the website link: [link](https://algo-mastery.netlify.app/)
+If you're a user who wants to access the application, simply go to the website link: [algo-mastery](https://algo-mastery.netlify.app/)

+Otherwise, please follow the instructions below if you want to contribute or run the source code.

 ## **Prerequisites**